CMU-17313Q/CMU-17313Q.github.io/docs/projects/P4/index.md

 You should download and submit a .ipynb copy of your Colab notebook (with outputs) to Gradescope.

-## Checkpoint #2 Deliverables

 ### LLM Experiment Integration Checkpoint (10 points)

-For this checkpoint, you are expected to have successfully integrated the provided UI code into your project.
+For this task, you are expected to have successfully integrated the provided UI code into your project.
 Additionally, you must implement and deploy a server-side functionality that returns a hardcoded response.
 This step is crucial to ensure you are on track.
 We have provided some initial code on [this repo](https://github.com/CMU-17313Q/translator-service/tree/f24).

 Furthermore, your server-side code must include unit and mock tests.
-To accomplish this, you must move the tests you wrote in the previous checkpoint to the repo and integrate them into the CI pipeline.
+To accomplish this, you must copy the tests you wrote in the notebook to the repo and integrate them into the CI pipeline.

 ## Final Deliverables